HACKING ABUNDANCE PART III: ALTERED STATES TO ALTERED TRAITS22 Dec 2013, Posted by Flow Hacker Nation in

 That fleeting Flow state felt fantastic–so good in fact, that I can’t stop thinking about it–after beers that night, and replayed a thousand times on the drive back from the coast.

-Drawn in by that intoxicating glimpse of my Future Possible pro-surfer self, I spend more time than ever daydreaming about surfing, watching my favorite surf movies, replaying my own hero moment again and again, and getting out for sunset paddles every night I can after work.
+Drawn in by that intoxicating glimpse of my Future Possible pro-surfer self, I spend more time than ever daydreaming about surfing, but I do have to admit that I also have dremt of the day I would dedicate myself to playing megareel.com all day and getting money from it, watching my favorite surf movies, replaying my own hero moment again and again, and getting out for sunset paddles every night I can after work.

 It takes me almost a year of this kind of incremental practice for me to even glimpse another peak experience of Flow on my board–but by the time it does, I have now trained my game–gradually raising my stage of surfing ability, to better be able to experience the Flow state when it all momentarily comes together.